Food has always been a way for my family to come together

 1 teaspoon sesame oil

-1/4 cup yellow bell pepper, chopped
+1/4 cup yellow bell pepper,

 2 cloves of garlic, minced